laanwj/urbit-tools/README.md

 -----------------------

-For the sniffer to be able to decrypt messages encrypted using %fast symmetric encryption, it needs a keyhash -> key map.
+For the sniffer to be able to decrypt messages encrypted using %fast symmetric encryption, it needs a keyhash to key map.
+This key map can only be aquired by interrogating the state of the martian computing equipment.
 Urbit uses a different set of keys per ship it communicates with.
 These can be queried from ames using: